aidengindin/rideshare-comparator/README.md

 Instructions on setup and running the API are described in detail in `backend/README.md`

 # Frontend

-Within the frontend folder lies the code that built the front end application for the application...
-ALVIN add here
+Within the frontend folder lies the code that built the front end application for the application.

+In order to launch the application, you must navigate to `fronted/MapQuest/MapQuest/src/index.html` after properly installing the required packages, as well as ensure the backend API is launched and running properly (as described in the backend README)